zeo4143/TTT-Assessment/README.md

     - written a fuction **views** which converts the no.of users viewed the post into *K's and M's* if they are >10,000.
     - written one more function which convert *timestamp* into **Date** and compare it with current date, if the timestamp in past years it fetches *complete date(Month Date, Year)* else *only month & year*.
+    - The Content inside the post limited to 5 lines using CSS (line clamp, display : -webkitBox with orientation vertical).

 5. ### Navbar  - Component
     - Its simple UI using modular CSS.
 Everything is Static inside it.